ipod825/vim-netranger/README.md

     * Press `D` to delete (`rm -r`) all selected files
     * Press `X` to force delete (i.e. `rm -rf`) all selected files

-2. Note that if you leave the directory before pressing any aforementioned keys, your selection will be lost.
+2. For `y`, `x`, `d`, go to the target directory, press `p` to paste all cut/copied files/directories.
-3. For `y`, `x`, `d`, go to the target directory, press `p` to paste all cut/copied files/directories.
+3. Note that you can open multiple vim buffer for different directories and cut (copy) files in one buffer and paste files in another buffer.
+When you jump back to the source buffer, cut files will disappear as expected.
 4. If only one file is to be cut/copy, you can simply press `yy` (copy) or `dd` (cut).
 The current file will be marked.
 You can then continue `yy`,  `dd` other lines.
 I personally think this is more convenient then using `v`.
 5. Similarly, if only one file is to be (force) deleted, you can simply press `DD` or `XX`.